Justaus3r/Ccube/README.md

                       | be stored.if 'void' is specified then
                       | results wont be stored in file.
                       | default path is current directory.
-                      | default filename is iterationData.txt
+                      | default filename is 'iterationData.txt'
 Examples:
   1:ccube --noloop:false -n:69 --file:void
   Above command will calculate cc for numbers